The rise and fall of Manchester’s iconic santas through the decades

 Image courtesy of Constant Weader on Flickr, licensed under Creative Commons

-But when the news broke that Manchester’s favourite festive mascot was being served his notice, reactions were mixed.
+But when the news broke that Manchester’s favourite festive mascot was being served his notice, many were devastated.

 He’s certainly got some big boots to fill.